An Analytical Thinker Who Crafts Innovative Solutions

 An extremely analytical engineer, Andrew loves unraveling tricky problems but knows that some projects just need hands on a keyboard, and that’s fine.
 He maintains his belief that, “if the IntelliTect team picks up a project where there is a lot of chance to innovate, then we’re certainly able to execute.
 I stay here because I like what I do.
 I don’t know if I would want to be anywhere else.”

 Want to check out Andrew’s TellMeWhen add-on?
-Click here!
+Check it out on CurseForge!